hbctraining/Intro-to-R-online-Catalyst/lessons/3B_Segment_3_Video_B.md

 }
 ```

 To be able to use this function, it needs first to be read into memory.
-This is just like loading a library, until you do it the functions contained within it cannot be called.
+This is just like loading a library, until you do it the functions contained within it cannot be used.

-To do this, highlight the chunk of code and run it in the console.
+Highlight the chunk of code and run it in the console.
 Now, if you look in your environment tab and scroll down, you should see a new section called "Functions".
-Here, you will see `square_it` listed there.
+Here, you will see `square_it` listed.

 We can now use the `square_it` function as we would any other function.
-We type out the name of the function, and inside the parentheses provide a numeric value `x`:
+We type out the name of the function, and inside the parentheses provide a numeric value for  `x`:

 ```r
 square_it(5)